debapriya9b/cookbook/README.md

 ### Existing Features

-- Navigation bar
+- **Navigation bar**
-**SideNav:** User can search filtered Meal Categories
+   -**SideNav:** User can search filtered Meal Categories
          Options like Checking All recipes,Add Recipe,Helper,Logout can be accessed from Sidenav bar.
-**MainNav:** User will get either Login or Logout option based on their 'Logged in' status.
+   -**MainNav:** User will get either Login or Logout option based on their 'Logged in' status.
-**Froating Navigation button:** User can access any funcionality be it Login/Logout,Checking recipes,Adding recipes,Referring to helper from anywhere of the website.No need to scroll up till the main menu bar.
+   -**Froating Navigation button:** User can access any funcionality be it Login/Logout,Checking recipes,Adding recipes,Referring to helper from anywhere of the website.No need to scroll up till the main menu bar.

 ### Features Left to Implement